simeononsecurity/simeononsecurity.ch/content/articles/secure-your-mobile-device-tips-for-keeping-your-data-safe/index.en.md

 When you download a new app, it will request access to certain features on your device.
 Some apps may ask for access to your contacts, camera, microphone, or location.
 Before installing apps, **check the permissions that they require**.
 Only grant the necessary permissions that they need to function.
 For example, if you are downloading a photo editing app, it may require access to your camera and photo library.
 However, if it is also asking for access to your contacts, you may want to reconsider granting that permission.

-It's important to note that **some apps may still collect data even if you don't grant them permission**.
+Note that **some apps may still collect data even if you don't grant them permission**.
 Always read the app's privacy policy to understand what data they collect and how it is used.

 #### Adjusting Privacy Settings on Your Device